lionel-/fontquiver/README.md

-The standard categories of fonts in R are the `sans`, `serif`, and `mono` families and the `plain`, `italic`, `bold`, and `bolditalic` faces.However, font nomenclatures are extremely rich and go well beyond those 12 categories.
+The standard categories of fonts in R are the `sans`, `serif`, and `mono` families and the `plain`, `italic`, `bold`, and `bolditalic` faces.
+However, font nomenclatures are extremely rich and go well beyond those 12 categories.
 For example the DéjàVu set contains a font whose variant and style are `Serif Condensed` and `Extra Light`.
 For this reason, fontquiver uses the categories provided by the font util